cpp-tutor/learnmoderncpp-tutorial/03-conditions-and-operators.md

 ## Run-time user input

-The programs we have seen in the previous two chapters have been a little predictable in how they run as they have a *linear execution path* through the `main()` function.
+The programs we have seen in the previous two chapters have been a little predictable in how they run, as they have a *linear execution path* through the `main()` function.
 Such simple programs have very little practical use.
 More complex programs, which alter their *control flow* based on *user input* fall into two types:

-* *Batch programs* take all of their input at the beginning of their execution, usually from any or all of: program parameters, an environment variable, or an input file.
+* *Batch programs* take all of their input at the beginning of their execution, usually from any or all of: program parameters, an environment variable(s), or an input file.

 * *Interactive programs* enact a dialog with the *user* (the computer operator) while the program is executing.
 This dialog is often two-way as the user is not necessarily expected to know what input is required without being prompted.